 During my time as a rep I have also joined the Wales Mental Health and Wellbeing Forum to represent Powys.
 This is a national forum that meets regularly and reports to the Welsh Government on issues affecting service users and carers locally.
 I have also been a member of the Powys Crisis Care forum which oversees the delivery of the Mental Health Crisis Care Concordat in Powys.
 This measures the effectiveness of how Powys deals with people in Mental Health Crisis.

 My name is Rhydian Parry and I’m service user rep for the partnership board here in Powys.
 I was diagnosed with bipolar back in 2002 when I was 17 in what was a very serious episode.
 I have been in hospital due to my condition quite a few times since then and it’s from my experiences in there and in the general ‘system’ that I decided to become a rep. I wanted to try and help change mental health services for the better by bringing my experiences and those of other service users to the table.
 It’s good to have this opportunity and in the majority I do feel listened to and respected on the board.
 I think that we are making a difference, although the pace of change can feel a little slow at times.

-We want to address this over the next year and the first stage of this is a regular newsletter collecting current co-production opportunities, both regionally and nationally, and highlighting work done by current reps.
-Moving forward we would like to see more people take an active role in the work that individual representatives do, providing them with a depth of knowledge of people's attitudes and experiences of mental health services that they can utilise in their partnership board meetings.
+We are addressing this by circulating a regular newsletter collecting current co-production opportunities, both regionally and nationally, and highlighting work done by current reps.
+Moving forward we would like to see more people take an active role in the work that individual representatives do, providing them with a depth of knowledge of people’s attitudes and experiences of mental health services that they can utilise in their partnership board meetings.